Znoy108x/Znoy108x/README.md

 - ♂️ Pronouns (He/His/Him)
 - 📍 I live in Haryana, India
 - I am currently working with technologies based on Javascript.
-Technologies such as ReactJS, Redux, NextJS & NodeJS.
+Technologies such as ReactJS, Redux, React Native, NextJS & NodeJS.
 - I am familiar with :
   -  **Frontend Development**
       - I am proficient in creating reusable components and have plenty to experience in creating good-looking UI.